7 Tips To Help You Get a Good Night’s Sleep

-Raise your hand if right after you turned 50 all things started falling apart and going to hell, like sleeping.
-Though I do my best to get a good night sleep, I’m so restless and it seems I can never stay asleep for long either.
+Raise your hand if right after you turned 50 all things started falling apart, like sleeping.
+Though I do my best to get a good night’s sleep, I’m so restless, and it seems I can never stay asleep for long either.
 And let’s not forget that whole menopause thing too.

 Does menopause affect sleep?
 Hell ya.
 Hot flashes, insomnia, good grief.
 Just make it all stop!

-Today we’re gonna talk about how to get a good night sleep, what I use that really helps me and a little trick I do that puts me to sleep in under 5 minutes.
+Today we’re gonna talk about how to get a good night’s sleep, what I use that really helps me, and a little trick I do that puts me to sleep in under 5 minutes.

-Why you need to get a good night sleep
+Why you need to get a good night’s sleep

 Not only will sleep help with reducing the chances of you getting ill, but it also helps improve your day to day performance as well as your mood.
 It is recommended that you get around 7-9 hour of sleep each day.
 Are you anywhere near that?

 If not, you are not alone, many people struggle as well.
 Below are 7 ways to improve your sleeping pattern and one tiny trick from me.